Basic health and safety requirements

 Workplace meetings and remote technology

-Because a significant number of employees are likely to be on a hybrid work schedule or completely remote, some offices in which employees are working in person may want to update their conference room audio-visual systems to accommodate those who are off site.
+Because a number of employees are likely to be on a hybrid work schedule or completely remote, some offices in which employees are working in person may want to update their conference room audio-visual systems to accommodate those who are off site.
 UCLA’s IT Services has put together a set of technology recommendations based on room types, sizes and purposes to ease the burden of research and product selection.
 For more information, please contact IT services at help@it.ucla.edu or 310-267-4357.

 Dealing with violations of COVID protocols

-There may be times when employees, after being reminded, continue to ignore campus health and safety protocols.
-If employees demonstrate repeated noncompliance with protocols, a complaint can be made to an employee’s supervisor or unit head.
+Supervisors and department heads should remember to remind employees to follow all existing campus COVID-19 campus protocols.
+There may be times when employees, after being reminded, continue to ignore these protocols.
+If employees demonstrate repeated noncompliance, a complaint can be made to an employee’s supervisor or unit head.
 In addition, reports of violations may be made anonymously through UCLA’s whistleblower hotline at 800-403-4744.

 A determination will be made whether an employee’s violation was willful or not.
 Employees with willful violations, repeated violations or violations believed to have resulted in COVID-19 infections will face disciplinary measures up to and including exclusion from campus.